The Mellon Foundation awarded $150,000 to Knox College for a research project entitled “Pedagogies, Communiti...

 Bicycling is a great way to get exercise, make friends, and have fun - all while reducing your environmental impact and saving money.
 Knox College encourages students to bring bikes to campus and supports bicycling by providing ample parking, secure storage over breaks, free bike registration, short- and long-term bike loan programs, and a full-service on-campus bike shop!
 Learn more on our Bikes at Knox page.

-Knox College supports and encourages ride sharing and car pooling by hosting a discussion forum allowing members of the Knox community to post and respond to ride sharing requests.
+Knox College supports and encourages ride sharing and car pooling by hosting an online discussion forum allowing members of the Knox community to post and respond to ride share requests.
+You can also subscribe to the forum to be alerted when new requests or offers are posted.
 This forum can facilitate students giving each other rides to the grocery store, to events in nearby cities, or home for breaks.
-It can also help faculty and staff find resources for car pooling and ride sharing for those who commute to campus.
+It can also help faculty and staff find resources for carpooling and ride-sharing for those who commute to campus.
+There is also a Facebook group dedicated to rideshare for Knox students.
 Ride sharing helps save in driving costs and reducing emissions while building community.

-Galesburg Transit is the local public transportation bus service, operated by the City of Galesburg.
-Four bus routes serve many areas of Galesburg and all routes pass by Knox College's campus.
-The bus is an affordable and convenient way to travel during the daytime Monday - Saturday.
+The local public transportation bus service, operates Monday-Friday.
+Four bus routes serve many areas of Galesburg and all routes pass by the Knox College campus.
 See the City's website for more information on schedules.
-For those students who take the bus frequently, you can save money by purchasing an unlimited bus pass, which is good for several months.

 The on-campus car share program is currently under review.
 We anticipate having vehicles again in late 2021.